Licheng-Zheng/Chemistry-Solubility-Predictor/README.md

 ## Chemistry Solubility Predictor

 ### Purpose
 This project was my CAS project, which is a project that takes over a month, is collaborative and greatly contributes to my personal growth.
-This project was inspired by my friend introducing me to computational chemistry programs, greatly increasing my interest for thsi field that I had previously known nothing about.
+This project was inspired by my friend introducing me to computational chemistry programs, greatly increasing my interest for thisfield that I had previously known nothing about.
 I was introduced to softwares such as GAMESS, ORCA and MOPAC, and I wanted to one day create a similar program.

 These projects are capable of predictor a humongous range of chemical properties that I would not be able to do without far more time, knowledge and effort that I had available to me, so for this project, I will only be creating a model that attempts to predict the solubility of a chemical, given its chemical formula.